notaapp/talk/README.md

-Issues and discussions for the writing app, [Nota](https://nota.md/).
+Issues and discussions for the notes app, [Nota](https://nota.md/).

 How to use this repo: